Mirko Marić: Loan to Venezia

 On 3 February 2025, Marić was loaned to Serie A team Venezia until the end of the season.

+Return to Lokomotiva

+On July 22 2026 it was announced that Mirko Marić has returned to NK Lokomotiva after 9 years, having signed a two-year contract.

 International career

 Eligible to play for either Croatia or Bosnia and Herzegovina, Marić had stated that he wished to play for Croatia.
 He was called up for Croatia for the 2017 China Cup and played in two games.